 Miscellaneous tips & tricks

-Easy console.logs for JavaScript
+Easy debugging with console.logs in JavaScript

 Inspired by the Turbo Console Log plugin for VS Code here's a short snippet for your vimrc to enable inserting console logs with ease.
 It is not quite as smart as TCL but at least it adds the line number in. :)

-In your Vim config add the following ugly line: nnoremap gll oconsole.log("LINE: <C-r>=line('.')<Esc>","")<Esc>F"i
+In your Vim config add the following ugly line:

-Then hit gll
+Then hit gll to produce console.log("LINE: line","").

-Filenames in insert mode
+Filename hints in insert mode

-Write any path in the editor in insert mode and hit ctrl + x + f
+Write any path in the editor in insert mode and hit ctrl + x + f and Vim will suggest files in that folder.
+Makes it easy to find those file names.

-See word the count
+Check the word count

 The following command shows info on current cursor position in the currently open buffer - including the word count.